pnp/sp-editor/README.md

 ![](repo-images/edgeextensionloaded.png)

 Now you can open a SharePoint site, open devtools and select SharePoint tab.
-Press the reload button to reload extension after making code changes.
+The extension updates it self on file changes.
+If it does not, press the reload button to reload extension after making code changes.

 ![](repo-images/edgewatchrefresh.png)